-The current case in point is the U.S. House's California delegation, whose reluctance to allow the proposed ADPPA to preempt the California Consumer Privacy Act and California Privacy Rights Act is stymieing the federal bill's passage out of the House.
+Lines have been drawn for some time now regarding where U.S. lawmakers are willing to go with preemption provisions in the proposed American Data Privacy and Protection Act.
+Those lines were reluctance to allow the proposed ADPPA to preempt the California Consumer Privacy Act and California Privacy Rights Act is stymieing the federal bill's passage out of the House.
 In her statement opposing the current ADPPA preemption framework, House Speaker Nancy Pelosi, D-Calif., said California "leads the nation not only in innovation, but also in consumer protection" and deemed it crucial that the state "continues offering and enforcing the nation’s strongest privacy rights."

 While California's concerns are warranted, the other side of the argument begs the question about what is best for the other 49 states.
-Colorado, Connecticut, Utah and Virginia have comprehensive state privacy laws of their own coming online in the next year, all of which would likely be affected in some shape by ADPPA preemption.
+Connecticut, Virginia have comprehensive state privacy laws of their own coming online in the next year, all of which would likely be affected in some shape by ADPPA preemption.
 Then there are the states that would address privacy with passage of the ADPPA and implement a standard they otherwise wouldn't have.

 And though some state views may align with California on preemption and the ADPPA's perceived gaps, opinions are not homogenous.